 Hazel Groves is also a parent governor.
-She has one son at Dover Boys and a younger son still at primary school.
+She has twos sons, both at Dover Boys.
 Before becoming a parent Hazel worked in the legal profession with a particular focus on child protection.
 Hazel has been a primary school governor for many years before joining DGSB and is the Lead Governor for Safeguarding.

 Local Authority Governor:

 Les Craggs is the current Chair of Governors.
 Before retirement, he worked in education himself.
 His first role in Kent was as a secondary headteacher before leading the county’s inspection and advisory service.
 He oversaw Hertfordshire’s school system before his final work in London, including being Senior Director for the National Strategies for the government’s educational department.
 He has three children, one a teacher at a Kent school.
 His son studied at DGSB.

 Peter Jull is himself an Old Pharosian.
 Since his school days at DGSB he has pursued a career path first in banking and then in business.
 Qualified as an Associate of the Chartered Institute of Bankers and having worked for many years in local branches, he is well placed to fulfil the role of Finance Governor.
 His experience of running a local business adds to the expertise he brings to the Governing Board.
 He has served previously as a school governor to a local primary school and is currently a district councillor and the chairman of the local chamber of trade.